 Causes of Retinopathy of Prematurity (ROP)

 The primary cause of ROP is premature birth.
 The development of blood vessels in the retina is disrupted when a baby is born prematurely, leading to abnormal vessel growth.
 Factors that increase the risk of ROP include low birth weight, high levels of oxygen therapy, and fluctuations in blood oxygen levels.
-Genetic factors and other health conditions, such as respiratory distress syndrome and sepsis, can also contribute to the development of ROP.
-Managing these risk factors can help reduce the incidence and severity of the disease.

 Symptoms of Retinopathy of Prematurity (ROP)

-In the early stages, ROP usually does not present any noticeable symptoms, making regular screening crucial for premature infants.
-As the disease progresses, symptoms may include abnormal eye movements, crossed eyes (strabismus), severe nearsightedness (myopia), and white pupils (leukocoria).
-In advanced stages, children may show signs of visual impairment or blindness.
-Parents and caregivers should be vigilant and ensure that premature infants receive routine eye examinations to detect and manage ROP early.
+In the early stages, ROP usually does not present any noticeable signs, making regular screening crucial for premature infants.
+As retinopathy of prematurity symptoms progresses, they may include abnormal eye movements, crossed eyes (strabismus), severe nearsightedness (myopia), and white pupils (leukocoria).

 Diagnosis of Retinopathy of Prematurity (ROP)